 - WorkBC Parents' Guide helps B.C. parents support teens as they explore options and make decisions about their education and future career paths

 Follow stepping stones from exploring your interests, to practical concerns such as finding affordable housing and transitioning back into the community.

 Get tips on how to successfully transition from undergraduate to graduate studies.

-Programs: Many post-secondary institutions in B.C. offer programs specifically for Aboriginal learners.
+Programs: Many post-secondary institutions in B.C. offer programs specifically for Indigenous learners.

-- Find post-secondary institutions that offer Aboriginal programs
+- Find post-secondary institutions that offer Indigenous programs

 - View a list of Indigenous Adult and Higher Learning Association (IAHLA) Institutes

-Student services: Contact the Aboriginal student services department at the post-secondary institution you plan to attend to get help with education and career planning.
-Most B.C. public post-secondary institutions have an Aboriginal Gathering Place on campus.
-Please contact your institution's Aboriginal student services department to find out more.
+Student services: Contact the Indigenous student services department at the post-secondary institution you plan to attend to get help with education and career planning.
+Most B.C. public post-secondary institutions have an Indigenous Gathering Place on campus.
+Please contact your institution's Indigenous student services department to find out more.